Why are energy prices so high? Are they still going up?

 What causes energy price volatility?

 Supply and demand are also big issues when it comes to price volatility.
-When energy is in short supply then prices tend to go up, but will usually drop again when supply levels are greater.
+When energy is in short supply prices tend to go up, but will usually drop again when supply levels are greater.
 And it's the same with demand - prices go up when demand is high but usually fall again when demand is less.

 Price volatility is always a concern for energy suppliers, which is why they typically trade on futures markets to help increase certainty about supply and prices for consumers.
 This means suppliers can buy or sell a set amount of gas or electricity at a specific price, for settlement on a specific date in the future.